 Vice Chancellor and President of James Cook University

-Professor Sandra Harding took up her appointment as Vice Chancellor and President of James Cook University Australia in January 2007.
-In this role, she is responsible for ensuring clear and effective leadership and management of the University across all operating sites, including campuses in Townsville, Cairns and Singapore.
+Professor Sandra Harding AO, took up her appointment as Vice Chancellor and President of James Cook University Australia in January 2007.
+In this role, she is responsible for ensuring clear and effective leadership and management of the University across all operating sites, including campuses in Cairns, Singapore and Townsville.